April 29, 2020 What You Need To Know About Lasers For Melasma

 - Q-switched lasers produce thermal energy associated with occasional inflammation and burns.

 Ultimately, there are a variety of treatment options for melasma, and all of them are less expensive and time-consuming than laser therapy.
-Here at ClearifiRx, we offer topical treatments that are not only less intensive than laser therapy but have a better track record for treating melasma.
+Topical treatments are not only less intensive than laser therapy but have a better track record for treating melasma.

-Much of the research into the efficaciousness of laser treatment for melasma compares it against combination creams like those available at ClearifiRx to determine its relative value for dermatologists.
-Let our board-certified dermatologists guide you through your melasma journey without spending the time and money that traditional dermatology visits require.
+Much of the research into the efficaciousness of laser treatment for melasma compares it against combination creams to determine its relative value for dermatologists.
+Consult a board-certified dermatologists to guide you through your melasma journey.

 - Gianfaldoni S, Tchernev G, Wollina U, et al. An Overview of Laser in Dermatology: The Past, the Present and … the Future (?).
 Open Access Maced J Med Sci.
 2017;5(4):526–530.
 Published 2017 Jul 23. doi:10.3889/oamjms.2017.130 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5535675/